IAMSOOSORRY/ThinkBeforeClick/README.md

 **Running the Project:**
 1. Clone the repository.
-2. Run the main.py script.
+2. Run the **main.py** script.
-3. Install any missing modules if you encounter""ModuleNotFoundError".
+3. Install any missing modules if you encounter "ModuleNotFoundError".